je-suis-tm/graph-theory/Portfolio Optimization project/README.md

 * Vinci SA
 * Volkswagen AG

 You may argue why we ignore correlation smaller than 0.6.
 If we iterate different possible numbers from 0.5 to 0.7, the empirical result will tell 0.6 is indeed the optimal threshold for correlation.
-When the threshold is set at 0.6, we assign equal weight to our independent vertex set plus outliers to construct a new portfolio.
+When the threshold is set at 0.6, we assign equal weight to our independent vertex set plus outliers to construct a new portfolio called Degeneracy Index.
 The new portfolio at 0.6 yields the largest <a href=https://www.investopedia.com/terms/s/sharperatio.asp>Sharpe Ratio</a> among other scenarios.

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Portfolio%20Optimization%20project/preview/degeneracy%20optimal.png)